 Given the challenges listed, one can leverage AI / machine learning based solutions to tackle some of these challenges.
 The following is a list of some of the AI / machine learning use cases in relation to supply chain management.

 - Optimal inventory stocking: Inventory stocking and machine learning go hand-in-hand. inventory stocking is the process of keeping track of inventory levels and reordering inventory when necessary.
 Machine learning can be used to predict inventory levels and optimize stocking decisions.
 There are a number of different use cases for inventory stocking and machine learning.
 For example, inventory stocking can be used to predict demand for products and optimize inventory levels accordingly.
 Machine learning can also be used to forecast Sales and understand which products are selling well and which are not.
 Additionally, machine learning can be used to monitor inventory levels in real-time and alert decision-makers when inventory is low.
-Ultimately, the use of machine learning in inventory stocking can help businesses make better decisions about inventory management and ultimately improve their bottom line.
+The following are some important questions to consider when building models related to inventory stocking:

 - Supplier financial health prediction: Supplier financial health is a key metric for any company that relies on suppliers in its supply chain.
 The health of a supplier can have a major impact on the timely delivery of goods and services, and on the quality of those products.
 As a result, many companies are turning to machine learning to predict the financial health of suppliers.
 Machine learning algorithms can analyze a variety of data sources, including financial statements, news articles, and social media posts, to identify patterns that may indicate financial distress.
 In addition, machine learning can be used to monitor changes in supplier financial health over time, allowing companies to take proactive measures to avoid disruptions in their supply chains.
 Supplier financial health prediction is just one of many potential use cases for machine learning in supply chain management.